adaptyteam/AdaptySDK-iOS/.github/ci/README.md

 - Demo matrix jobs try to select configured Xcode with `setup-xcode`
 - If Xcode is unavailable:
-  - `informational: true` entry is marked as skipped with warning
+  - `informational: true` entry finishes successfully with warning and no build/test step execution
   - `informational: false` entry fails the job
 - SDK tests job fails when configured SDK-test Xcode is unavailable